MSchmoecker/VNEI/README.md

 ## Manual Installation
-This mod requires BepInEx and Jötunn.\
+This mod requires [BepInEx](https://thunderstore.io/c/valheim/p/denikson/BepInExPack_Valheim/), [Jötunn](https://thunderstore.io/c/valheim/p/ValheimModding/Jotunn/) and [YamlDotNet](https://thunderstore.io/c/valheim/p/ValheimModding/YamlDotNet/).\
 Extract the content of `VNEI/plugins` into the `BepInEx/plugins` folder

 This is a client side mod and not everyone has to use it if you are playing in multiplayer.